 - Firewalls help prevent outside users gaining access to (hacking into) your system.

 - You should also use a hardware firewall.
 This sits in between your company network and the internet.
-Many internet routers have a hardware firewall built in.
+Most internet routers have a hardware firewall built in.

 4. Identifying problems

 PC problems are often hard to pinpoint.
-It may be difficult to know whether it is a hardware or software problem.
+It may be difficult to know whether it is a hardware, software or connection problem.

 Many faults occur intermittently or seemingly at random